Body odour (BO)

 - stronger, prescription antiperspirants

-- injections in your armpits to reduce the amount of sweat
+- injections to reduce the amount of sweat

 Read more about treating excessive sweating.